vidocg/auth-service_GO/README.md

 # Environment variables
 For the development is used [app.env](app.env) from the root which is parsed on bootstrap by spf13/viper.
 Link: `https://github.com/spf13/viper`

+# Logging
+For the logging purposes is used `zap` with under custom interface `ZapCustomLogger`.
+Link: `https://github.com/uber-go/zap`